ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 ### Record

-- Connection mobility: Sessions should not be bound to a network connection (or 5 tuple).
+- Connection mobility: Sessions should not be bound to a network connection (or 5-tuple).
 This allows cryptographic key material and other state information to be reused in the event of a connection change.
 Examples of this include a NAT rebinding that occurs without a client's knowledge.